christianalfoni/css19/system-ui-tokens/README.md

 const [systemUi, tokens, style] = createTokens({
   // These categories maps to specific CSS properties, where
   // tokens are enforced.
-See source code for mappings
+See source code for the specific mappings
   colors: {
     primary: "red",
   },